sightmachine/sightmachine-sdk/docs/README.md

 # All Functions

+This document provides an overview of the various functions available in the Sight Machine SDK.
+These functions are designed to help you interact with and retrieve data from the Sight Machine platform efficiently.
+Each function is accompanied by example code snippets to demonstrate their usage and to help you integrate them into your own applications.

+Functions are split into general functions which pull general factory metadata, and data queries which pull tabular data from the various data models.
+All functions are methods of the client object, which needs to be instantiated first.

 TODO generate table of contents

 TODO make sure I got all possible functions

+TODO make sure I've actually tested all functions

-## Create Client
+## Instantiate Client

-To interact with Sight Machine data, you first need to initialize a client.
+To interact with Sight Machine data, you first need to instantiate a client.
 This client handles the connection to the Sight Machine API.

 The first step is to import the client submodule from the smsdk package.
 See the main [README.md](../README.md#installation) for installation instructions.